ilya-pi/Screen6LogProcessing/README.md

 handle a single line of log.

 Each time a log file is processed, that fact is stored in the `processed_files` file, that keeps current application state.
-Whenever you interrupt file proessing and then start over, for each file, it will check whether it was processed already, and whether it wasn't — pick it up.
+Whenever you interrupt file proessing and then start over, for each file, it will check whether it was processed already, and if it wasn't — pick it up.

 When launched you will see application running with an output like: